iascchen/FT2000PlayBook/FT2000PlayBook_3.md

     [kubeconfig] Writing "kubelet.conf" kubeconfig file
     [kubeconfig] Writing "controller-manager.conf" kubeconfig file
     [kubeconfig] Writing "scheduler.conf" kubeconfig file
+    [kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Starting the kubelet
     [control-plane] Using manifest folder "/etc/kubernetes/manifests"
-    [control-plane] Creating static Pod manifest for "kube-apiserver" [control-plane] Creating static Pod manifest for "kube-controller-manager" W0814 15:07:18.296372    9050 manifests.go:225] the default kube-apiserver authorization-mode is "Node,RBAC"; using "Node,RBAC"
-    [control-plane] Creating static Pod manifest for "kube-scheduler" W0814 15:07:18.298341    9050 manifests.go:225] the default kube-apiserver authorization-mode is "Node,RBAC"; using "Node,RBAC"
-    [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
+    [control-plane] Creating static Pod manifest for "kube-apiserver" [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
 This can take up to 4m0s
-    [apiclient] All control plane components are healthy after 21.002662 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.18" in namespace kube-system with the configuration for the kubelets in the cluster
+    [apiclient] All control plane components are healthy after 24.002608 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.19" in namespace kube-system with the configuration for the kubelets in the cluster
     [upload-certs] Skipping phase.
 Please see --upload-certs
     [mark-control-plane] Marking the node phytium as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node phytium as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
-    [bootstrap-token] Using token: 811gey.j73olv8e7ghcdyzu
+    [bootstrap-token] Using token: r8h8rd.tse8gstju3qg06sm
     [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials